A new approach to the $SL_n$ spider: Mapping the spider to the spider of cobwebs

 \subsection{Bursting a digon}

 Assign the set $K$ to the strands on the top and bottom of the webs.
-A state on the web on the left side of the equation corresponds to a choice of $a \in K$.
-Namely, assign $K \setminus \{a\}$ and $\{a\}$ to the left and right sides of the digon.
+On the left side of the equation, there are $k$ states consistent with this boundary data.
+Namely, for any $a \in K$, assign $K \setminus \{a\}$ and $\{a\}$ to the strands on the left and right sides of the digon.

-The corresponding cobweb has the following strands.
-For every $i \in K$ and $j \not \in K$, there is a strand labeled $\alpha_{i,j}$ going vertically from the bottom of the cobweb to the top.
-For every $j \in K \setminus \{a\}$, there are strands labeled $\alpha_{j,a}$ and $\alpha_{a,j}$ going up the left and right side of the digon, and meeting at two bivalent vertices.
-We can cancel the tags to get a positively oriented bubble labeled $\alpha_{a,j}$.
-Bursting these bubbles over all $j \in K \setminus \{a\}$ gives $q$ to the power of the exponent:
+The cobweb corresponding to this state has the following strands.
+For every $j \in K \setminus \{a\}$, there is a closed loop made by strands labeled $\alpha_{a,j}$ and $\alpha_{j,a}$ meeting at two bivalent vertices.
+Every other strand goes from the bottom of the cobweb to the top.

+For every $j \in K \setminus \{a\}$, we can cancel a pair of tags to make a positively oriented bubble labeled $\alpha_{a,j}$.
+Bursting all of these bubbles gives $q$ to the power of the exponent:

 Now take the sum over all $a \in K$.
 The vertical strands of the cobwebs are the same in all terms, and the powers of $q$ sum to $[k]$.

-This is the same as the right side of the digon relation.
+On the right side of the equation, there is only one state that is consistent with the boundary data.
+Together with its coefficient $[k]$, we obtain the same as the left side of the equation.